zhihaohong52/Chess-Engine/README.md

 ## Introduction

-Vice is a chess engine written in C.
+Pace (Predictive Alpha-Beta Chess Engine) is a chess engine written in C.

+## Description
+Pace uses alpha-beta search with quiescence search to search for moves.

 ## Documentation

-Documentation for Vice can be found [here](https://zhihaohong52.github.io/Chess-Engine/)
+Documentation for Pace can be found [here](https://zhihaohong52.github.io/Chess-Engine/)